 - Then twist each ray with a 2-turn twist, allowing the tail to lay flat.
 Once all the twists are made pop the tray back in the freezer for 5 mins, this will make it easier to brush the egg wash on.

-- Brush beaten egg on tart.
+- Brush beaten egg on the tart.
 Sprinkle center of the tart with sesame seeds.
-Place in freezer for 5 mins to firm up.
-This will help the sun keep its shape as it hits the hot oven.
+Place in the freezer for 5 mins to firm up.
+This will help the sun keep its shape as it hits the hot oven

 - Bake tart for 20-25 mins until golden brown and puffed up.
 Serve on cutting board and invite guests to twist off the rays!